Villa boosts Premier League survival bid with win vs Palace - WHIZ News

 The Egypt international scored in each half to hand third-from-last Villa its first win in 11 league games and move the team to within four points of safety with three games left.

-Palace had Christian Benteke sent off after the final whistle for what the league called an “off-the-ball incident” with Villa’s Ezri Konsa.
+Palace will be without Christian Benteke for the final three games of the season.
+The former Villa striker was sent off after the final whistle for violent conduct after kicking out at Villa defender Ezri Konsa.

+“He wasn’t attempting to make any excuses,” Palace manager Roy Hodgson said.
+“Unfortunately he, like some other players, allowed himself to get heated.”

 Palace was denied a seventh-minute opening goal when it was decided an effort from Mamadou Sakho was handball, with Villa also having a penalty overturned later on.